topojson/topojson/README.md

 ## Implementation

 TopoJSON introduces a new container type: "Topology".
-A *topology* contains a map of named `objects`, which represent GeoJSON geometry objects such as polygons and multi-polygons, as well as geometry collections.
-The coordinates for these geometries are stored in the topology's `arcs` array.
-An *arc* is a sequence of points, similar to a line string's coordinates; the arcs are stitched together to form the geometry, rather than storing the coordinates for each object separately.
+A *topology* contains an  `objects` map which indexes GeoJSON geometry objects, such as polygons, multi-polygons and geometry collections.
+The coordinates for these geometries are stored in the topology's `arcs` array, rather than on each object separately.
+An *arc* is a sequence of points, similar to a line string; the arcs are stitched together to form the geometry.
+Lastly, the topology has a `transform` which specifies how to convert delta-encoded integer coordinates to their native values (such as longitude & latitude).

 ### Example

-Here is a complete TopoJSON file with a single geometry object representing [Aruba](http://en.wikipedia.org/wiki/Aruba):
+Here is a complete TopoJSON file with a single polygon geometry object representing [Aruba](http://en.wikipedia.org/wiki/Aruba):

 ```js
 {